Donations Greatly Appreciated!

 For the time being, I am unable to handle much of this, financially, and can only bring them to the Humane Society and let them take care of them.
 But it has come time where our Humane Society, a no-kill facility, are at full capacity, therefore I need to do much of this on my own, including advertising to find responsible, loving homes.

-Winum, a rescue from a home where her caretakers lived.
+Winum, rescued from a home where her caretakers lived.
 Sadly, both caretakers passed away 1 week apart, and Winum was left behind with no one to care for her.

 (Photo at left: 7 of the 8 newly rescued puppies.
 The 8th pup is on the blue blanket, rolling around.
 All pups still have their eyes closed.)